2009 FIFA Confederations Cup

 The 2009 FIFA Confederations Cup was the eighth Confederations Cup, and was held in South Africa from 14 June to 28 June 2009, as a prelude to the 2010 FIFA World Cup.
 The draw was held on 22 November 2008 at the Sandton Convention Centre in Johannesburg.
-The opening match was played at Ellis Park Stadium in Johannesburg.
+The opening match and the final was played at Ellis Park Stadium in Johannesburg.
 The tournament was won by Brazil, who retained the trophy they won in 2005 by defeating the United States 3–2 in the final.

 Qualified teams

 Draw

 The draw for the competition was held on 22 November 2008 at the Sandton Convention Centre in Johannesburg.
 Each team was represented in the draw by its competitor in the Miss World 2008 competition, except for Iraq, which was represented by Miss World 2007, Zhang Zilin, from China.
 The teams were divided into two pots: